tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/F_VEH-Editor.md

 For the electric energy storage multiple battery packs can be configured and the initial state of charge can be defined.

+The maximum power of a hybrid drivetrain can be limited to a certain power.
+This limit has to be at least the maximum power of the combustion engine.

 ###Torque Limits